paramjeetn/Qr_code_Generator/README.md

 Step 1: Pull up a new terminal and paste node -i inquirer qr-image <br />
 step 2: node init -y <br />
 step 3: node index.js <br />
-Now you can open the qr_img1.png file it's your qr code (it will update if you attempt a new url) , you can share it or scan it to get to the url
+step 4:Now you can open the qr_img1.png file it's your qr code (it will update if you attempt a new url) , you can share it or scan it to get to the url